 Switzerland has its fair share of jaw-dropping train journeys.
 Each train tour brings you the comfort and ease of train travel combined with the beauty of the Swiss mountains.

 One of these world-renowned train lines in Switzerland is the Bernina Express.
 It's an architectural wonder in that it easily navigates the high altitudes between valley and peak.
-And it connects the rugged Swiss Alps with the Mediterranean south.
+It connects the rugged Swiss Alps with the Mediterranean south.

-Read our ultimate guide to the Bernina Express railway line to find out how to best take advantage of this bucket-list-worthy experience.
+Read our ultimate guide to the Bernina Express railway line to learn how to take advantage of this bucket-list-worthy experience best.

 Both lines opened at slightly different times: 1904 for the Albula Line and 1908 for the Bernina Line.
 The lines use differing types of electric power.
-And originally, they served different purposes for the region.
+Originally, they served different purposes for the region.

 Then in 1969, the Rhaetian Railways (Rhätische Bahn, RhB) opened a through-and-through service from Chur to Tirano.
 Bear in mind that other services are available from Davos, Landquart, and St. Moritz.
 So, wherever you are staying in Graubünden, there will be an opportunity to catch the Bernina Express easily.

 Some Bernina Express trains operate on their own.
-And others are attached to the local RhB regional services.
+Others are attached to the local RhB regional services.
 Either way, you will recognize the Bernina Express thanks to its imposing panorama windows, available in both first and second class!
 These will not let you miss any bit of the show.

 From Chur to St. Moritz on the Albula Line

 The service from Chur leaves at 8:32 AM and takes 4 hours 17 minutes to Tirano.
-(Try not to be late as this is the only smooth connection without transfers.)
+(Try not to be late, as this is the only smooth connection without transfers.)
 Chur is the oldest town in Switzerland and the capital of the Grisons (Canton Graubünden).
-And as the train pulls out of this historic town, you will first be following the young Rhine river.
+And as the train pulls out of this historic town, you will first follow the young Rhine river.

 Along the river, dozens of castles and fortresses are scattered across the valley, as it used to be an important thoroughfare.
 Slowly but surely, the train gains altitude.
 Yet at no point in the entire journey will it need a cogwheel, despite reaching gradients of seven percent!

 While Graubünden is a huge playground, there is one area that particularly caught my fancy.
-The tobogganing run from Preda to Bergün follows the tracks of the train at multiple points.
+The tobogganing run from Preda to Bergün follows the train tracks at multiple points.
 The run lasts half an hour and takes you through 7 kilometers of wooden and alpine territories.
-It is an amazing experience which shows that getting off the train can also be the fun part of the journey.
+It is an amazing experience that shows that getting off the train can also be the fun part of the journey.

 The town of Bergün is also home to the Albula Railway Museum.
 It is a worthwhile destination for those who want to learn about the history and heritage of this technological masterpiece.
 The museum is packed with interesting artifacts and historical video footage.
 It is even possible to dress like a conductor or watch a miniature railroad.

-The museum is closed on Mondays but opens at 10 AM on remaining days.
-It would be cumbersome to try and do the Bernina Express to Tirano while also visit the museum.
+The museum is closed on Mondays but opens at 10 AM on the remaining days.
+It would be cumbersome to try and do the Bernina Express to Tirano while visiting the museum.
 So, do the museum on a separate trip entirely.

 Yes, Bergün has much to offer.
-After the museum, you could have lunch at the Kurhaus Bergün, followed by a stroll around the cutesy old town.
+After the museum, you could have lunch at the Kurhaus Bergün, then stroll around the cutesy old town.

 From St. Moritz to Poschiavo on the Bernina Line

-Once the train reaches the majestic Lago Bianco and snakes along its banks, it will even stop for fifteen minutes.
-This allows you to take pictures, soak in the magnificent views and enjoy the sun.
+Once the train reaches the majestic Lago Bianco and snakes along its banks, it will stop for fifteen minutes.
+This lets you take pictures, soak in the magnificent views, and enjoy the sun.

 Fun fact: Lake Bianco is a watershed, feeding the Baltic Sea to the east and the Adriatic Sea to the south.